 Omega-3 Fats and the Problem with Inflammation

-As a reminder omega-6 fatty acids elevate inflammation levels and omega-3 fatty acids lower it.
+As a reminder omega-6, fatty acids elevate inflammation levels and omega-3 fatty acids lower it.
 Not all inflammation that presents is a bad thing.
-If your protection dog gets sick or is exposed to bacteria, inflammation caused by omega-6 fatty acids bring white blood cells to the area to help fight the infection.
+If your protection dog gets sick or is exposed to bacteria, inflammation caused by omega-6 fatty acids brings white blood cells to the area to help fight the infection.

 However, chronic inflammation is the root cause of most degenerative and inflammatory health issues in your dog.
 Examples of chronic inflammation include allergies, arthritis, heart disease, diabetes, liver or kidney disease, and cancer to name a few.
 So the ratio of omega-3 fatty acids and omega-6 fatty acids must be balanced in order for the immune system to be balanced.
 If they’re balanced you’ll have a happier, healthier pet.